Xomega-Net/Xomega.Docs/docs/framework/common-ui/vm/details-view.md

 If the *Delete* button is bound to the *DeleteAction* of the main data object, then it will be enabled only when the [`IsNew`](../data-objects#isnew-property) property is `false`, and disabled when you create a new entity.
 :::

-Similar to the save actions, the `DetailsViewModel` provides `DeleteAsync` and `Delete` methods that can be called from the *Delete* button's handler, and will in turn call the [*Delete* operation on the data object](../data-objects#delete-operation).
+Similar to the Save actions, the `DetailsViewModel` provides `DeleteAsync` and `Delete` methods that can be called from the *Delete* button's handler, and will in turn call the [*Delete* operation on the data object](../data-objects#delete-operation).
 If there are any errors during the execution of the service call, they will be stored in the [`Errors`](view-models#error-list) property, and displayed in the bound *Error List* control on the view.

 If the delete was successful with no errors, then the view model will [fire a view event](view-models#general-view-events) `ViewEvent.Deleted` that other view models can listen to and handle, as appropriate.
 After firing the event, the view will be automatically closed.